xtrul/motioncam-player/README.md

 this message appears, the `ENABLE_PRORES_EXPORT` definition is added and the runtime DLLs will be copied automatically.

+## Usage

+The application uses a single dockspace window.
+The video is drawn inside the **Preview** panel which can be resized or moved like any other ImGui window.
+Clips start in a paused state so you can inspect the first frame before beginning playback.
+Use the **Play** button or press the spacebar to toggle playback.

 ## ProRes Export

 - Right-click anywhere in the player window to open the context menu.